 by Alan Baxter

-I received this book from the author for review consideration.
+I received an e-copy of this book from the author for review consideration.